 Understanding Angelman Syndrome - A Comprehensive Guide to the Genetic Disorder

 Angelman Syndrome (AS) is a rare genetic disorder that primarily affects the nervous system, leading to developmental delays, intellectual disabilities, and severe speech impairments.
-Named after the British pediatrician Dr. Harry Angelman, who first described the condition in 1965, Angelman Syndrome is often misdiagnosed due to its overlapping symptoms with other disorders like autism and cerebral palsy.
-However, with increased awareness and advancements in genetic testing, early diagnosis and intervention are now more achievable.
+Named after British paediatrician Dr. Harry Angelman, who first described the condition in 1965, AS is often misdiagnosed due to its overlapping symptoms with autism and cerebral palsy.
+With increased awareness and advancements in genetic testing, early diagnosis and intervention are now more achievable.

 What Causes Angelman Syndrome?

-1. Deletion of the Maternal Chromosome 15q11-q13 Region: This is the most common cause, accounting for about 70% of cases.
+1. Deletion of the Maternal Chromosome 15q11-q13 Region: The most common cause, accounting for about 70% of cases.

-2. UBE3A Mutation: A mutation in the UBE3A gene itself, which affects around 10% of cases.
+2. UBE3A Mutation: A mutation in the UBE3A gene itself, affecting around 10% of cases.

-3. Paternal Uniparental Disomy (UPD): Both copies of chromosome 15 are inherited from the father, with none from the mother, leading to about 3-5% of cases.
+3. Paternal Uniparental Disomy (UPD): Both copies of chromosome 15 are inherited from the father, leading to about 3–5% of cases.

-4. Imprinting Defect: This involves a defect in the imprinting process, affecting the expression of the UBE3A gene.
+4. Imprinting Defect: A defect in the imprinting process affecting the expression of the UBE3A gene.

-• Developmental Delays: This is often one of the first noticeable signs.
-Children with AS may not crawl or walk at the expected age and might have difficulty with motor skills.
+• Developmental Delays: Children with AS may not crawl or walk at the expected age and may have difficulty with motor skills.

-• Speech Impairment: Most individuals with Angelman Syndrome have little to no speech, although they can communicate using nonverbal methods.
+• Speech Impairment: Most individuals have little to no speech, though they can communicate using nonverbal methods.

-• Happy Demeanor: Individuals with AS often have a very happy, excitable demeanor, with frequent smiling and laughing.
+• Happy Demeanour: Individuals with AS often have a very happy, excitable demeanour with frequent smiling and laughing.

-• Seizures: Epilepsy is common, with seizures usually beginning between the ages of 2 to 3 years.
+• Seizures: Epilepsy is common, with seizures usually beginning between ages 2–3 years.

 • Movement and Balance Disorders: Individuals may have a jerky, puppet-like movement and struggle with balance.